microsoft/proxy_wifi/README.md

 The concrete implementations of `ProxyWifiService` initialize these two layers and expose a clean API to client applications.

-The transport is responsible of communications with the proxy_wifi driver on the guest VM.
+The transport is responsible for communications with the proxy_wifi driver on the guest VM.
 The operation handler is responsible of honoring these requests and notifying the client application.